Spring walks around Sheffield Park and Garden

 Tucked away on the north side of Sheffield Park and Garden is Walk Wood, an area of woodland steeped in history with abundance of wildlife and natural art sculptures.You can follow the network of paths and boardwalks around the woods, or just dive in and explore the area.
 As spring develops, the bluebells carpet the floor and wildlife is abundant.
 Look out for the series of natural art sculptures too as you follow the paths round.
 These were created by local artist, Keith Pettit, using materials from the woods and provide some great interventions to the landscape.

 Access to Walk Wood is from Flint Road and Big Tree Walk.
-Please check the opening times section of the website for details.
+Dogs are welcome on a short lead.

 Head to historic East Park